josevazquz/josevazquz/readme.md

 # Hi there 👋

-I'm Jose Vazquez, a graphic designer & computer enthusiast.
-I also do marketing/social media.\
+I'm Jose, a graphic designer & computer enthusiast.
+I also specialize marketing/social media.\

 Find me on,